+Advantages.
 With certified software, the dependability of a software system would be measured by the actual formal dependability claim it is able to certify.
 Because the claim comes with a formal proof, the dependability can be checked independently and automatically in an extremely reliable way.

 A formal dependability claim can range from making almost no guarantee, to simple type-safety property, to deep liveness, security, and to correctness properties.
 It provides a great metric for comparing different techniques and making steady progress toward the system's overall dependability.

-If the software community could agree on a metalogic and work out the formal models of a few popular computing platforms, certified software would provide an excellent framework for accumulating dependable software components.
+If the software community would agree on a metalogic and work out the formal models of a few popular computing platforms, certified software would provide an excellent framework for accumulating dependable software components.
 Since proofs are incontrovertible mathematical truths, once a software component is certified, its trustworthiness (with respect to its specification) would presumably last for eternity.

 Unlike higher-level programming languages, certified software places no restrictions on the efficiency of its underlying code and the way programs are developed.
-Because the metalogic is as rich as the one programmers use in daily reasoning, and everything running on a computer must eventually be executed as a machine executable, if programmers believe (informally) that their superefficient and sophisticated code really works as they claim, there should be a way to formally write down their proofs.
+Because the metalogic is as rich as the one programmers use in daily reasoning, and everything running on a computer must eventually be executed as a machine executable, if programmers believe (informally) that their super-efficient and sophisticated code really works as they claim, there should be a way to formally write down their proofs.
 When dependability is not an issue, the software can be used as is, assuming proper isolation from the rest of the system; when programmers really care about dependability, they must provide the formal machine-checkable proof.

 On the other hand, certified software encourages the usual best practices in software engineering and program verification.
-Certifying large-scale systems clearly benefits from high-level programming abstraction, domain-specific logics, modular decomposition and refinement, model-driven design and development, the correctness-by-construction methodology [12], and automated theorem-proving tools.
-The only difference is that they now insist on receiving hard evidence (such as machine-checkable proof objects) as a way to deliver quality assurance and measure the effectiveness of the technologies.
+Certifying largescale systems clearly benefits from high-level programming abstraction, domain-specific logics, modular decomposition and refinement, modeldriven design and development, the correctness-by-construction methodology,12 and automated theorem-proving tools.
+The only difference is they now insist on receiving hard evidence (such as machine-checkable proof objects) as a way to deliver quality assurance and measure the effectiveness of the technologies.

-Certified software also decouples the tools for proof construction and program development from the proof-checking infrastructure.
+Certified software also decouples the proof-construction and programdevelopment tools from the proofchecking infrastructure.
 The rich metalogic provides the ultimate framework for building up layers of abstraction for complex software.
 Once they are formed, programmers can build different software components and their proofs using completely different methods.
-Because specifications and proofs are both represented as programs (within a computer), they can be debugged, updated, transformed, analyzed, and reused by novel proof-engineering tools.
+Because specifications and proofs are both represented as programs (within a computer), they can be debugged, updated, transformed, analyzed, and reused by novel proofengineering tools.